myusegtr/mcp-disaster-preparedness-proj-2/README.md

 1. **Local Interactive MCP Chat Interface (`client.py`)**
    A command-line conversational AI tool using Groq-powered LLM and MCPAgent, enabling users to retrieve live weather alerts by state.

+   Tips:-
+   To run a particular server using FastMCP in local machine need to add below line in the code and then restart the server locally:-
+    if __name__ == "__main__":
+        mcp.run()

+    For more details refer to server/weather.json file.

 2. **Deployed Disaster Alert API Server (`disaster.py`)**
    A FastMCP-based API server that exposes tools for fetching:
    - Active weather alerts (via NOAA's NWS API)